Skip to main content

 Redelegate is a complex Windows Active Directory domain controller exploitation chain that begins with anonymous FTP access leading to credential discovery through KeePass database cracking.
 The attack progresses through MSSQL enumeration, password spraying, privilege escalation via user password reset capabilities, and culminates in a sophisticated Kerberos constrained delegation attack to achieve domain administrator privileges.

-When tackling any HackTheBox machine, I always start with thorough reconnaissance.
-The goal here is to understand what services are running, identify potential attack vectors, and gather as much information as possible about the target environment before attempting any exploitation.
+The first step when tackling any machine is thorough reconnaissance.
+The goal is to understand what services are running, identify potential attack vectors, and gather as much information as possible about the target environment before attempting any exploitation.

-First, I use NetExec to quickly identify the target and generate a hosts file for easier reference.
-This is important because in a real penetration test, you’d want to maintain proper host resolution for the domain environment.
+First, NetExec quickly identifies the target and generates a hosts file for easier reference.
+Maintaining proper host resolution is essential in any domain environment.

 elliot@exegol:~$ nxc smb 10.129.234.50 --generate-hosts-file hosts